jacobwgillespie/lang/README.md

 # fn is a function that takes a String and always returns 123
 let fn = (_ :: String) -> 123

+# fn is a function that takes a variable of an unknown type and returns 321
+let fn = (x :: _) -> 321
 ```

 ### Named Placeholders